 Where method 1 is used exclusively, the reporting shall reflect the consolidated position of the repos and securities lending contracts net of intra-group transactions held within the group.
 The report shall be made as follows:

-Item ‘Legal name of the undertaking’ shall not be reported;
+Item ‘Legal name of the undertaking – C0010’ and ‘Identification code of the undertaking – C0020’ shall not be reported;

-The repurchase agreements and securities lending contracts held by participating insurance and reinsurance undertakings or insurance holding companies or mixed-financial holding companies shall be reported item by item;
+The repurchase agreements and securities lending contracts held directly (i.e. not on a look-through basis) by participating insurance and reinsurance undertakings or insurance holding companies or mixed-financial holding companies shall be reported item by item;

-The repurchase agreements and securities lending contracts held by undertakings consolidated in accordance with Article 335 a-b-c of Implementing measures shall be reported item by item;
+The repurchase agreements and securities lending contracts held directly (i.e. not on a look-through basis) by undertakings consolidated in accordance with Article 335 a-b-c of Delegated Regulation 2015/35 shall be reported item by item;

 The repurchase agreements and securities lending contracts held by other related undertakings shall not be included.